-Chances are you’ve landed here after asking your search engine of choice “What is GitOps?”
-In this writeup, we will cover what GitOps is, what benefits an organization gains from GitOps, and how to scale GitOps for the enterprise.
-Each of these has sections with headers, so if you have a specific interest, feel free to jump down to the relevant section.
+In this article, we will cover what GitOps is, what benefits an organization gains from GitOps, and how to scale GitOps for the enterprise.

 In the not too distant past, the author of this article owned deployments for an ecommerce application.
 The process involved a deployment pipeline, but also many manual processes, and requests to various internal service providers.
 Every six weeks, new changes were deployed, concluding a process that spanned months when you include the software development process.
 Something as simple as a few application code changes, or modifications to configuration files, were a large production.
 At the first sign of trouble, it was a requirement to roll back and conduct another six week test cycle.

 This isn’t an unusual story; it’s actually very common.
-Companies are implementing GitOps because of all the problems listed above.
-The pace of changes is slowed to a crawl because of fragile, unrepeatable, non-scalable approaches to software development and deployments.
-GitOps is an approach for companies looking to simplify deployments of cloud-native applications.
+Companies are implementing GitOps because of all these problems.
+The pace of change slows to a crawl because of fragile, unrepeatable, non-scalable approaches to software development and deployments.
+The benefits can be seen in the GitOps model below.

-GitOps allows developers to have their version control system as the authoritative to look for answers about every configuration they care about.
-The benefits of this start with streamlining onboarding, providing an enhanced developer experience, all the way up to avoiding the dreaded “context switching” that cuts into productive time.
+One GitOps definition is that GitOps allows developers to have their version control system as the authoritative source to look for answers about every configuration they care about.
+The benefits of this starts with streamlining onboarding, providing an enhanced developer experience, all the way up to avoiding the dreaded “context switching” that cuts into productive time.